miguelguzmanr/docker-gogs/README.md

-# docker-gogs
+# Gogs

- A painless self-hosted Git service.
+A docker image for the painless self-hosted Git service.